-- Ensure that new members receive appropriate onboarding and orientation that trains their attention on its chartered responsibilities, agenda and focus, the company's business, and its most significant accounting and reporting issues? - Include educational topics on the agenda periodically (such as a deep dive on a specific area of the business and related risks or a refresher in a significant accounting area)? - Address board education requirements in accordance with the company's corporate governance guidelines and consistent with applicable listing standards?
+- Ensure that new members receive appropriate onboarding and orientation that trains their attention on its chartered responsibilities, agenda and focus, the company's business, and its most significant accounting and reporting issues? - Include educational topics on meeting agendas periodically (such as a deep dive on a specific area of the business and related risks or a refresher in a significant accounting area)? - Address board education requirements in accordance with the company's corporate governance guidelines and consistent with applicable listing standards?

 Protiviti (www.protiviti.com) is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
-Protiviti and our independent and locally owned Member Firms provide clients with consulting and managed solutions in finance, technology, operations, data, analytics, digital, legal, HR, governance, risk and internal audit throughour network of more than 85 offices in over 25 countries.
+Protiviti and its independent and locally owned member firms provide clients with consulting and managed solutions in finance, technology, operations, data, digital, legal, HR, risk and internal audit through a network of more than 90 offices in over 25 countries.

-Named to the 2023 Fortune 100 Best Companies to Work For[®] list, Protiviti has served more than 80 percent of Fortune 100 and nearly 80 percent of Fortune 500 companies.
-The firm also works with smaller, growing companies, including those looking to go public, as well as with government agencies.
-Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI).
-Founded in 1948, Robert Half is a member of the S&P 500 index.
+Named to the Fortune 100 Best Companies to Work For® list for the 10th consecutive year, Protiviti has served more than 80 percent of Fortune 100 and nearly 80 percent of Fortune 500 companies.
+The firm also works with government agencies and smaller, growing companies, including those looking to go public.
+Protiviti is a wholly owned subsidiary of Robert Half Inc. (NYSE: RHI).